 I started rattling off excuses like a married man caught with his pants down in a brothel.

 “I worked out at the school gym before I left..I..I.. always take off my jewelry to work out.
-I was running late when C came to get me..just out of the shower, and I forgot to put it back on!”
+I was running late when C came to get me, just out of the shower, and I forgot to put it back on!”
+I said, grabbing at as many straws as I could at once.

 “Lisa” Uh oh..no, sweetheart or baby.